DFrolova/MULAN/README.md

 Our model uses ESM-2 architecture, initializing the base PLM from ESM-2 or SaProt models.
 However, MULAN can be based on other PLMs.

-Visualization of the predictions of PatchCore3D and PatchCore3D pipelines compared to other methods.
 ![visualization](img/architecture.png)

 MULAN offers a cheap increase of the quality of the protein representations compared to the protein language models used to initialize it, which is illustrated on various downstream tasks.